Import An Excel File Into Access

 Sometimes integrating Talend with Excel data files can be particularly challenging, in this post we are going to walk you through the basic steps required to get started on build a job to load a MS Excel file into an Access database.

-You can download the example excel file used in this tutorial from here:
+You can create the example excel file used in this tutorial using the below screenshot:

 Lets assume we are trying to load data from an excel file that contains the following fields:

 Salesman Name Salesman Id Account Id Number of Units